 Telephone +44 (0)1962 827343

-Certificate in English for International Students - Programme Leader
+Certificate in English for International Students Programme Leader and English Language Tutor

 "My host family were very kind and I couldn't decide which food I liked best!
 My favourite lesson was British Culture and my favourite excursion was Lulworth Cove; I have never been to such a beautiful place."